SciML/DifferentialEquations.jl/docs/src/internals/notes_on_algorithms.md

 ### Order 10

-Curtis' scheme has more function evalulations than needed, and Peter Stone's modification reduces the truncation error by a lot but adds three more function evaluations.
+Curtis' scheme has more function evaluations than needed, and Peter Stone's modification reduces the truncation error by a lot but adds three more function evaluations.
 Thus Hairer's 17 stage scheme (whose error and stability is similar to Curtis') is clearly better.
 Once again Peter Stone's modification adds three